rebecavalverde/help-docs/docs/en/editor/timeSignature.md

 ![Pickup measure](/help/assets/img/editor/time-pickup.png)

+By default, the time signature change will be applied to the current measure and all the measures until the next time signature or the end of the score.
+To only apply the pickup duration to one measure, select the notes in the measures before setting the pickup.

 If you want to shift the measures numbers to skip the anacrusis, [you can do that in the layout settings](/help/en/music-notation-software/layout-measures-numbers.html).